RAVEL: Rare Concept Generation and Editing via Graph-driven Relational Guidance: Experiments

+These benchmarks address the lack of reliable ground-truth imagery in rare domains and support comprehensive evaluation across symbolic reasoning, real-world rarity, and narrative generalization.
+We use four LLM-as-a-Judge \cite{zheng2023llm_as_a_judge} metrics: \texttt{Attribute Accuracy}, \texttt{Context Relevance}, \texttt{Visual Fidelity}, and \texttt{Intent Representation}.

-\textbf{Experimental Setup:} For the data curation part, we leverage Neo4j \cite{neo4j} as our knowledge graph database and GPT-4o as our LLM for all tasks.
-We generate 100 unique base prompts, each crafted programmatically to represent 50 distinct characters, with two prompts capturing different aspects of each character.
-We then enhance each of the prompts with the rich context retrieved by the RAG framework using Contrastive CoT prompting.
-We generate 100 images each using Stable Diffusion XL Base 1.0, Flux.1 [dev] and Dall-E 3 with both base prompts and our context-enhanced prompts.
-We set guidance scale = 15 to capture fine-grained details effectively.
-We run our experiments on a single NVIDIA L40 GPU.
-Due to the limitations of standardized image evaluation metrics in capturing domain-specific fine-grained details, we adopt a comprehensive strategy with LLM-as-a-Judge \cite{zheng2023llm_as_a_judge} framework to evaluate our RAG system and image generation processes, which we implement using the G-Eval \cite{liu2023GEval} framework from the open-source DeepEval \cite{deepeval} library.
+\textbf{Experimental Setup:} For data curation, we leverage Neo4j \cite{neo4j} as our knowledge graph database storing data of more than 600 distinct rare concepts and utilize GPT-4o as our LLM for all tasks.
+Each prompt is enriched with additional context retrieved by our RAG framework using Contrastive CoT prompting for output rare image generation.
+To evaluate these generated outputs, we sample 500 prompts from the above four benchmarks and generate the 500 images each using three models-Stable Diffusion XL Base 1.0, Flux.1 [dev], and DALL-E 3, under both base prompt conditions (only name of a concept) and context-enhanced conditions across the 15+ categories.
+For image editing and self-correction, we assess our framework on 150 images featuring 38 distinct characters.
+To effectively capture fine-grained details, we set the guidance scale within a range of 15 to 30. $GSI_{\epsilon}$ is set to 23 for SRD.
+All experiments are conducted on a single NVIDIA L40 GPU.
+For evaluation, we employ a multi-faceted approach to assess both our RAG system and the generated images.
+Given the complexity of domain-specific fine-grained details, we adopt the LLM-as-a-Judge framework \cite{zheng2023llm_as_a_judge}, implemented using G-Eval \cite{liu2023g} from the open-source DeepEval \cite{deepeval} library across our four benchmarks to isolate category-based performance.
+Additionally, we compute traditional computer vision metrics to quantify image quality and alignment across concepts sampled from the four benchmarks as mentioned and compare \texttt{RAVEL} with several SOTA methods for rare image generation, relational editing and self-correction.